 - Press the return key.

-- Double click the fill handle to copy the same formula to the rest of the cells in column C.
+- Double-click the fill handle to copy the same formula to the rest of the cells in column C.

 You should now see the results of each comparison in column C.

-Compare Two Columns and Show Meaningful Text
+How To Compare Two Columns and Show Meaningful Text

 =IF(A2=B2,"Matching","Not Matching")

-- In the second row of column C (in cell C2), insert the formula: =IF(A2=B2,”Matching”,”Not Matching”)
+- In cell C2, enter the formula: =IF(A2=B2,”Matching”,”Not Matching”)

 - Press the return key.

-- Double click the fill handle to copy the same formula to the rest of the cells in column C.
+- Double-click the fill handle to copy the same formula to the rest of the cells in column C.

-You should now see the results of each comparison as “Matching” or “Not Matching” in column C.
+You should see the results of each comparison as “Matching” or “Not Matching” in column C.

-Compare Two Columns and Show Meaningful Text From Numerical Values
+How To Compare Two Columns and Show Meaningful Text From Numerical Values

 =IF(C2<B2,"Yes","No")